Congrats Your Pregnant! Now what?

 Pregnant Wedding Photographer

-I think I’m becoming a bit of an expert on this topic as this is my second wedding season in a row where I have been pregnant.
+I think I’m becoming a bit of an expert on this topic as this is my second wedding season in a row where I have now been a pregnant wedding photographer.
 Now I’m seeing a lot of my photographer friends also announcing their pregnancies so I thought it would be a good time to share some tips!
 Let me start by saying every person’s pregnancy is different so what worked for me may not work for you.
 I think the first lesson every soon to be mom learns is flexibility and going with the flow.
 It’s preparing you for motherhood where a lot of times you are just along for the ride!

 When I found out I was pregnant with Will last year I realized that I was due during one of the busiest wedding months there is in Virginia, October!
 I also already had 3 weddings booked that were within weeks of my due date.
 Not really an ideal maternity leave situation!
 This time we planned things a bit better and I’m due in the off season with one wedding booked about a month before my due date.
 If you are trying to plan your pregnancy to fit around wedding season then you want to be “trying” between April and July.
 That puts your due date between December and March.
 You know your area and the busy season best so if you are booked solid in Nov/Dec then you might want to try closer to July.
 Of course remember that all that planning is with a grain of salt because life will deliver what it thinks is best :).
 It took 8 months to get pregnant with Will and with the new baby we hit a homerun on the first try :).